 The submitted videos may not be awarded more than one prize.
 The organising committee reserves the right to award special prizes for videos which, according to its criteria, deserve some distinction or special mention for their characteristics.

 The organising committee will undertake to appoint the members of the jury.
-The jury will be made up of five members and their names will be announced early in 2017.
+The jury will be made up of five members.

 The jury may decide not to award one or more of the prizes.